 Suggestion: Watch the 5 minutes video tutorial before reading this article

-Most property buyers prefer to own a house or an apartment, my personal guess is that it’s due to tradition and that people think that the risks are lower when buying an apartment or a house.
+Most property buyers prefer to own a house or an apartment.
+My personal guess is that it’s due to tradition and that people think that the risks are lower compared to when investing in land.

-But the potentials are great when buying land, in fact, profits can increase exponentially over the years.
-You also have the opportunity to rent out land.
+The land investment opportunities are often overlooked as the yields can be significantly high when buying land.
+Land values can increase exponentially over the years and you also have the opportunity to develop and rent out the land.

-In this article, I explain the essentials you need to know when buying land in Malaysia.
+In this article, I go into deeper detail about how it works when buying land in Malaysia.

 Can foreigners buy land in Malaysia?

-Yes, Malaysia is the only Southeast Asian country where foreigners can directly buy and own land.
+Malaysia is the only Southeast Asian country where foreigners can directly buy and own land.
+I don’t count Sentosa Cove in Singapore as the area is small and land prices obscure.

-Even if foreigners can seek approval to buy and own land Singapore, for example, it’s not as straight forward as in Malaysia.
+Even if foreigners can seek approval to buy and own land in Singapore, it’s not as straight forward as in Malaysia.

 In fact, foreigners need to be permanent residents for a minimum period of 5 years, or make a significant financial contribution, in order to buy land in Singapore.

-So: it might not come as a surprise that many foreigners turn to Malaysia when looking to invest in land.
+So: it might not come as a surprise that many foreigners turn to Malaysia when looking for land investments.
+The country has a transparent title-system.

 What land categories exist in Malaysia?

-It’s important that you plan thoroughly and decide what type of land you want to buy.
+It’s important that you plan and decide what your goals are with your land investment and what type of land you want to buy.

-Prices vary between different land types, the maintenance and time you need to input will also differ, depending on the land you choose.
+Prices vary between different land types, the maintenance and time you need to input will also differ.

-In total, there are 4 different land types that are of interest to many foreigners when buying overseas: Residential land, commercial land, agricultural land, and vacant land.
+There are 4 different land types that are of interest to many foreigners when buying overseas, namely: Residential land, commercial land, agricultural land, and vacant land.

 The sole purpose of residential land is to build housing, such as single-family houses, multi-family houses, condominiums or apartment buildings.